slackapi/java-slack-sdk/docs/content/guides/ai-apps.md

 :::

-AI apps comprise a new messaging experience for Slack.
-If you're unfamiliar with using AI apps within Slack, you'll want to read the [API documentation on the subject](https://docs.slack.dev/ai/).
+The Agents & AI Apps feature comprises a unique messaging experience for Slack.
+If you're unfamiliar with using the Agents & AI Apps feature within Slack, you'll want to read the [API documentation on the subject](https://docs.slack.dev/ai/).
 Then come back here to implement them with Bolt!

-## Configuring your app to support AI apps features {#configuring-your-app}
+## Configuring your app to support platform AI features {#configuring-your-app}

 1. Within [app settings](https://api.slack.com/apps), enable the **Agents & AI Apps** feature.